angularjs-foundation/video-app/README.md

 Run the tests using `grunt test`

 ### M1.1 Hello World
-Follow the instructions on in `app/index.html`.
+Follow the instructions in `app/index.html`.

 ### M1.2 Jasmine Test
 Fix the test in `echoSpec.js` and verify it is passing.